cdot/SVGcut/DEVELOPING.md

 # Coding Standards
 + Literate coding.
 All names should be expressive (in English) of their purpose.
++ Where there may be doubt, write a comment to explain.
 + One class/namespace per source file.
 Name files for the class or namespace they define.
 + Naming conventions
     + Use CamelCase for JS class and namespace names.